Lublin County

 Lublin County (Powiat Lubelski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is the city of Lublin, although the city is not part of the county (it constitutes a separate city county).
 The only towns in Lublin County are Bełżyce, which lies 23 km west of Lublin, and Bychawa, 26 km south of Lublin.

 The county covers an area of 1679.42 km2.
 As of 2019, its total population is 154,760, out of which the population of Bełżyce is 6,504, that of Bychawa is 4,893, and the rural population is 143,363.

 Neighbouring counties

-Apart from the city of Lublin, Lublin County is also bordered by Lubartów County to the north, Łęczna County, Świdnik County and Krasnystaw County to the east, Biłgoraj County and Janów Lubelski County to the south, Kraśnik County to the south-west, and Opole Lubelskie County and Puławy County to the west.
+Apart from the city of Lublin, Lublin County is also bordered by Lubartów County to the north, Łęczna County, Świdnik County and Krasnystaw County to the east, Biłgoraj County and Janów County to the south, Kraśnik County to the south-west, and Opole County and Puławy County to the west.